larseggert/moderation/draft-ecahc-moderation.md

 lists, and an IESG statement {{MODML}} describes additional guidance to working group chairs.
 For IETF mailing lists not associated with a working group, another IESG statement clarifies {{DP}} that the list administrators are tasked with moderation.
+And the IETF list for general discussions has, mostly for historic reasons, a team of moderators that are not list administrators and operate by a different set of processes {{?RFC9245}}.

 In addition, {{?RFC3683}} defines a process for revoking an individual's posting rights to IETF mailing lists following a community last-call of a "PR-action" proposed by the IESG, often in response to complaints from the community.

-This decentralized approach to moderation of disruptive participation through chairs and list administrators, combined with the IESG-led process of PR-actions, has proven to be less than ideal:
+This fractured approach to moderation of disruptive participation through chairs, list administrators, and moderator teams, combined with the IESG-led process of PR-actions, has proven to be less than
+ideal:

 * The IETF community has not been able to agree on a common definition of disruptive behavior.
 Therefore, chairs and list administrators